 Mental issues disrupt sufferers’ entire lives, including their thoughts, actions and relationships with others.
 Untreated mental illnesses can become debilitating, yet people with severe mental illnesses are typically not in a state of mind to seek solutions to problems on their own.
 It often takes an outside perspective to help convince someone it is time to start thinking of their mental health problem as a life-threatening issue.
 When carefully organized by expert professionals, mental health interventions are one of the most significant ways to guide mentally ill people to treatment.

 Though there is a common media stereotype depicting interventions as being exclusively for people with substance abuse disorders, the scenario you have likely seen played out in fiction so many times does not accurately represent how a professional intervention can help someone with a severe mental health problem reclaim ownership of their life.

 If you are close to someone who is struggling with a mental illness, you may have noticed their behavior is becoming increasingly unpredictable or secretive.
 Even as you are doing everything in your power to keep them safe and show them they are loved, they may be defensive and even hostile to your suggestions that they seek treatment.
-For people who are mentally ill, problems such as paranoia, delusions, depression and mania can exacerbate their symptoms.
+For people who are mentally compromised, problems such as paranoia, delusions, depression and mania can exacerbate their symptoms.